ArtemSoldatkin/React_Blog/README.md

-# The simple blog on React
+# The simple blog with React

 ## Client